DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemDeleted.md

 #include common-ref-elementparam with { element: "component" }

 ##### field(e.item): FileSystemItem
-The deleted file or folder.
+The deleted file or directory.

 ##### field(e.model): any
 Model data.
 Available only if you use Knockout.